 The Station reserves the right to modify these rules for clarification or equitable purposes without materially affecting the terms and conditions of the Promotion, including, without limitation, the substitution of a prize(s) of equivalent value, which will become effective upon announcement.
-If due to circumstances beyond the control of the Promotion Entities, any competition or prize-related event or travel is delayed, rescheduled, postponed or cancelled, the Station reserves the right, but not the obligation, to cancel, terminate, suspend or modify the Promotion and shall not be required to award a substitute prize(s).
-If any provision of these Official Rules is irrevocably inconsistent with any provision set forth on the Contest webpage, then the provision of these Official Rules will prevail but solely to the extent of the inconsistency.
+If due to circumstances beyond the control of the Station or Promotion Administrator or Sponsor, any competition or prize-related event or travel is delayed, rescheduled, postponed or cancelled, the Station reserves the right, but not the obligation, to cancel, terminate, suspend or modify the Promotion and shall not be required to award a substitute prize(s).
+If any provision of these Official Rules is irrevocably inconsistent with any provision set forth on the Promotion webpage, then the provision of these Official Rules will prevail but solely to the extent of the inconsistency.

-Calling the Station to participate in the Contest constitutes permission for the Station to tape the caller’s voice and use it on the air.
-All telephone calls during the Contest may be taped without further permission from the caller.
-By entering the Contest, all participants consent to the use of their name, photograph, likeness, biography, voice and/or video for advertising and promotional purposes, including online announcements, without limitation and without compensation.
+Calling the Station regarding the Promotion constitutes permission for the Station to tape the caller’s voice and use it on the air.
+All telephone calls during the Promotion may be taped without further permission from the caller.
+By entering the Promotion, all participants consent to the use of their name, photograph, likeness, biography, voice and/or video for advertising and promotional purposes, including online announcements, without limitation and without compensation.

 Each winner will be required to produce identification satisfactory to the Station.
 Each winner will be required to sign an affidavit of eligibility and release, including a publicity release, as prepared by the Station prior to receiving their prize.
 Each winner will be responsible for any taxes or fees that result from the receipt and/or use of their prize and may receive an IRS Form 1099-Misc.
-The Contest is void where prohibited by law.
-Anyone using fraudulent means to participate and/or win the Contest will be disqualified.
+The Promotion is void where prohibited by law.
+Anyone using fraudulent means to participate and/or win the Promotion will be disqualified.

 Station and sponsors are not responsible for technical, hardware, software or telephone or other transmission failures of any kind; lost or unavailable network connections; or incomplete, garbled or delayed computer transmissions whether caused by the Station, users, by any equipment or programming utilized in promotions, games or contests, or by human error which may occur in the processing of submissions, which may limit a participant’s ability to participate.

-In exchange for the right to participate in the Contest, each participant agrees to release and indemnify the Station, and its officers, directors, agents, parent companies, subsidiaries and employees (the “Released Parties”), from any and all claims, demands and/or causes of action of any nature or kind whatsoever, whether presently known or unknown, foreseen or unforeseen, that arise out of the participant’s participation in the Contest.
+In exchange for the right to participate in the Promotion, each participant agrees to release and indemnify the Station, and its officers, directors, agents, parent companies, subsidiaries and employees (the “Released Parties”), from any and all claims, demands and/or causes of action of any nature or kind whatsoever, whether presently known or unknown, foreseen or unforeseen, that arise out of the participant’s participation in the Promotion.

 The Station reserves the right to make changes in the rules of the Promotion, including, without limitation, the substitution of a prize of equivalent value, which will become effective upon announcement.
 If due to circumstances beyond the control of the Promotion Entities, any competition or prize-related event or travel is delayed, rescheduled, postponed or cancelled, the Station reserves the right, but not the obligation, to cancel, terminate, suspend, or modify the Promotion and shall not be required to award a substitute prize.

 Any violation of these rules will result in disqualification.
-Copies of these rules are available at the Station’s website mix96sac.com, in person at the Station’s studios at 280 Commerce Circle, Sacramento CA 95815, during regular business hours or by sending a request, along with a self-addressed stamped envelope, to the Station at this address.
+Copies of these rules are available at the Station’s website: mix96sac.com, in person at the Station [280 Commerce Circle, Sacramento CA 95815], during regular business hours or by sending a request, along with a self-addressed stamped envelope, to the Station at the same address.

-6. PRIVACY
+PRIVACY